Canon EF 28mm f2.8 -

 Canon 28mm f2.8 vs. Nikon

 I've used the Nikon Series E 28mm f2.8 and it is a garbage lens.
 Very unsharp and ugly images.
-The Canon easily beats that lens, but compared to Nikon's manual focus AI 28mm f2.8, they are probably about the same.
+The Canon easily beats that lens, but compared to the Nikon 28mm f2.8 AI, they are probably about the same.
 I would opt for the Canon since price wise on the used market they will be similar.
 If you already have the Nikon, then use it with an adapter, it will be great.

 Canon 28mm f2.8 vs. 3rd party, Zeiss, etc.